 Jackson is a stock life insurance company organized under the Michigan Insurance Code of 1956, §500.100 et seq., and a wholly owned subsidiary of Brooke Life, which is ultimately a wholly owned subsidiary of Prudential plc.
 Prudential plc is not affiliated in any manner with Prudential Financial, Inc., a company whose principal place of business is in the United States.
-See "Risk Factors Relating to Jackson as Provider of the Funding Agreement - "The Proposed Demerger of M&GPrudential Carries With It Execution Risk and Will Require Significant Management Attention." and "Risk Factors Related to the Industry - "Prudential plc."
+In March 2018, Prudential plc announced its intention to demerge its United Kingdom and Europe businesses (M&G Prudential) from Prudential plc, resulting in two separately-listed companies.
+As part of the demerger, Prudential plc intends to transfer the legal ownership of its Hong Kong insurance subsidiaries from The Prudential Assurance Company Limited to Prudential Corporation Asia Limited.
+M&G Prudential agreed to the sale of its annuity portfolio to Rothesay Life.

-Jackson had 19 subsidiaries in North America as of December 31, 2018 (exclusive of subsidiaries formed as investment vehicles and dormant companies) that include Jackson NY, Jackson National Asset Management LLC ("JNAM"), and Jackson National Life Distributors LLC ("JNLD").
+Jackson had 18 subsidiaries in North America as of December 31, 2017 (exclusive of subsidiaries formed as investment vehicles and dormant companies) that include Jackson NY, Jackson National Asset Management LLC ("JNAM"), and Jackson National Life Distributors LLC ("JNLD").
 Jackson is a recipient of critical services from an affiliated company, PPM America, Inc. ("PPM America").

 Jackson is a leading provider of long-term savings and retirement products to retail and institutional customers and specializes in the sale of variable annuities, fixed annuities, FIAs, GICs and funding agreements.
 The rights of Prudential plc as the ultimate shareholder of Jackson are set out in the Articles of Incorporation and Bylaws of Jackson.
 Jackson is managed by its directors in accordance with its Articles of Incorporation and Bylaws.
 GICs and funding agreements are referred to collectively as "Institutional Products."
-As of December 31, 2018, Jackson had statutory assets of \$224.87 billion and statutory capital and surplus of \$4.79 billion.
+As of December 31, 2017, Jackson had statutory assets of \$228.79 billion and statutory capital and surplus of \$3.88 billion.
 Jackson was incorporated on June 19, 1961, is domiciled in Michigan and has its principal place of business and registered office at 1 Corporate Way, Lansing, Michigan 48951.
 Its telephone number is 517-381-5500 and its U.S. Federal Employer ID number is 38-1659835.

-Jackson, together with Jackson NY, is admitted to conduct life insurance and annuity business in the District of Columbia, all fifty states, the Cayman Islands, and Canada.
+Jackson, together with its New York subsidiary, Jackson NY, is admitted to conduct life insurance and annuity business in the District of Columbia, all fifty states, the Cayman Islands, and Canada.
 Jackson distributes products through a broad spectrum of distribution channels, including independent insurance agents and agencies, independent registered representatives of Jackson's broker-dealer affiliates and non-affiliated broker-dealers, banks and other financial institutions.